CMPSC-305-Allegheny-College-Fall-2023/finalProject/README.md

 For this project, the speakers from Acutec gave us an overview of the data that is mentioned above.
 Please consult your notes from the speakers' talk as necessary to remind you of the different types of data which has been made available to you for this study.

 Be sure to make an effort to understand the organization of the tables.
-In addition, you may want to determine what type of data is offered by each type of a table so that you have an idea about the purpose of the table.
+In addition, you may want to determine what type of data is offered by each type of table so that you have an idea about the purpose of the table.

 Note: You may find that you are unable to define all data attributes in your database.
 If you are confused about the nature of an attribute, then do not worry!
 Spend a moment to see how this unknown attribute may be related to the rest of the data in the base.
 This will help you to determine how the attribute may be used in conjunction with other types of queries.